Gordano School: History

+In 2022, Tom Inman left from his role as Headteacher.
+Louise Blundell was instated as Headteacher that same year.

 In early 2018, work began on a new canteen building, along with new classrooms.
 The building opened for MFL speaking exams in July and furnishing was finished in time for the 2018–19 academic year.

 Awards

 The school has gained the following awards: